christopher-besch/homepage/src/articles/16_open_source/open_source.md

 In the case of Word, Microsoft provides that service.
 Whenever they find a vulnerability they remove it and release a new executable.
 No one else can do that because only Microsoft has access to the source code.
-So if you're using Word 2019 you're out of luck:
+But if you're using Word 2019 you're out of luck:
 Microsoft stops supporting Word 2019 after 14th October 2025.
 They recommend you to use Microsoft 365 instead for a monthly fee.<br />
 Because LibreOffice Writer is Open-Source, heaps of people read through its source code all the time, search for vulnerabilities and publish fixes.